 Afterward I got to write about the experiences and publish them in an impressive format that helped me win 123 awards, some of them national and international honors.
 Somehow, I feel guilty of a scam.

 Personally, I'm trying to restore a Victorian home, cozily fitted with three cats, a large mutt, a family of well-behaved ghosts and an antique coffin in the basement, leftover from producing 25 community haunted houses in Erlanger, Ky.
-When not dressed up as a ghoul, I like to wear pioneer clothes, play the lap dulcimer and dance in custom-made wooden Lancaster clogs at historic events.
+When not dressed up as a ghoul, I like to wear pioneer clothes and play the lap dulcimer at historic events.
 In addition, I lead spiritual retreats, spend one week a year in a hermitage and spend quality time with my son, Chuck, and my adorable grandson, Cody Clark.

-My 29-year career and three promotions at "UC Magazine" have been just as diverse and exciting.
+My nearly 30-year career and three promotions at "UC Magazine" have been just as diverse and exciting.
 I've interviewed Pulitzer-winning playwright Edward Albee, obtained clearance to enter Disney Imagineering, nosed my way backstage on Broadway sets, received a personal serenade of "You're a Mean One Mr. Grinch" from composer Al Hague, shook hands with actress Dakota Fanning, attended the UC senior show of a student who had miraculously recovered from being brain dead and met people who had saved me from a serious wreck caused by a drunk driver.

 Best of all, I have done it all while working with talented, supportive colleagues.